rhiannonmcn/Love-Light-Photography/README.md

 * The logo is centered in the navigation bar and is clickable and links back to the homepage.

-* There are three variations of the navigation barfor different screen sizes, and each keep the same colour and design styles with only the structure changing to keep the user experience as smooth as possible.
+* There are three variations of the navigation bar for different screen sizes, and each keep the same colour and design styles with only the structure changing to keep the user experience as smooth as possible.

 ## Home Page